Angel Parrish: Storylines

 Angel arrives in Summer Bay having run away from home.
-At first, she makes a bad impression on the town, selling fake Frente! concert tickets to residents Shane Parrish (Dieter Brummer).
+At first, she makes a bad impression on the town, selling fake Frente! concert tickets to Shane Parrish (Dieter Brummer).
 She eventually pays him back after he persistently harasses her.
 After living rough on the streets, Angel develops an infection and is hospitalized as a result.
 Shane's friend, Damian Roberts (Matt Doran) feels sorry for her and tries to persuade his foster mother Pippa Ross (Debra Lawrance) to take her in, however, Pippa cannot as there is no room at Summer Bay House.
-Local Principal Donald Fisher (Norman Coburn) lets Angel stay with him, despite the fact Shane, who she has previously ripped off, is also living there.
+Local Principal Donald Fisher (Norman Coburn) lets Angel stay with him, despite the fact Shane, whom she has previously ripped off, is also living there.
 Angel and Shane constantly bicker but end up kissing one afternoon.

 Once they admit their feelings for each other, Angel and Shane put their differences aside and begin a relationship.
 At first, the two decide to keep their romance a secret from Fisher, but the truth is revealed when he catches them kissing.
 Angel settles into the Bay and befriends Sarah Thompson (Laura Vasquez).
 When Shane does work experience at Yabbie Creek police station where his older brother Nick (Bruce Roberts) works, he finds Angel's file on the computer and it is revealed that Angel gave birth to a son at 14 and surrendered custody to the child's father and grandmother.
 This drives a wedge between Shane and Angel for a time but with Nick's intervention, Shane agrees to help Angel make contact with her son by visiting him.
 After a shaky start, Shane begins to bond with Dylan and later proposes to Angel, which she accepts.

 Several months before the wedding, Angel is hit by Alf Stewart's (Ray Meagher) car while crossing the road and is paralysed, leaving her to use a wheelchair for a while.
 Angel tries to force herself to walk after several weeks but ultimately fails when she falls while trying to get out of bed.
 She is devastated at the thought she may not be able to walk down the aisle.
 Shane suggests postponing the wedding but Angel is determined to go ahead and manages to hobble down the aisle with Fisher supporting her.
 The couple takes their vows and become husband and wife.
 Shortly after the wedding, Angel and Shane battle Paul Harris (Ramsay Everingham), Angel's ex-boyfriend and Dylan's father, for custody and ultimately win after Paul withdraws after excessive intervention from his mother Anne (Fay Kelton).